 The Instructional Coach graduate certificate provides graduate training necessary to position students to refine, reform, or develop curricula for themselves as well as their pre-service, novice, or veteran peers.
 Students must already possess an undergraduate degree and teacher certification and should be seeking demonstrative ways to improve (and subsequently share) their pedagogical expertise.
 This certificate program fulfills the requirements for a Louisiana Department of Education add-on certification as an Instructional Coach; once completing the program, student must individually apply to the Louisiana Department of Education to officially receive the credential.
 Students completing the 12 credit hour program will earn a graduate certificate that will appear on their permanent transcript.
 This certificate program may be pursued in conjunction with a Master’s Degree in Curriculum and Instruction.
-All twelve hours of the program are transferrable to a Master Degree in Curriculum and Instruction provided students earn a 3.0 cumulative GPA in said coursework.
+All twelve hours of the program are transferrable to a Master Degree in Curriculum and Instruction provided students earn a 3.0 overall GPA in said coursework.

 Because courses in this program will only be available online, the program may not be available to all applicants.
 The University of Louisiana at Lafayette and its online programs must be in compliance in every state where a student is located.
 (Visit the Online Programs website to learn more.)
 International students also may not be eligible.
 According to U.S. immigration regulations, F-1 students cannot pursue online degrees; international students in other visa categories (i.e., H-4, L2) are exempt from this restriction.

 Online students enrolled in 100-percent online programs pay a flat-rate, $480-per-credit-hour tuition.
 Additional course fees, including materials, labs and proctoring fees, are not included.
 Online students are not assessed additional operational and activity fees or out-of-state tuition.